 - No third-party integrations besides Google Voice

-If you’re looking for a business communications platform that supports solopreneurs and small businesses, Grasshopper may be an option.
+If you’re looking for a platform that supports solopreneurs, Grasshopper may be a solid option.
 You won’t have to pay for additional users once you upgrade to the Solo Plus plan, which costs $25 per month.
 You also get unlimited calling and texting on all plans.

-The caveat: Grasshopper lags behind other business phone options in terms of the features it offers.
+The caveat: Grasshopper lags behind other business phone options as a team collaboration platform.
 For example, it doesn’t offer shared phone numbers, call transcripts, or integrations aside from Google Voice.
+If you want to share your business phone with your team, you’ll have to look elsewhere.

 Want to dive deeper into what sets Dialpad and Grasshopper apart?
-Check out our guide to Dialpad vs Grasshopper.
+Check out our guide on Dialpad vs Grasshopper.

 Key features of Grasshopper